twbs/bootstrap/docs/layout/grid.md

 ## Auto-layout columns

-Utilize breakpoint-specific column classes for equal-width columns.
-Add any number of unit-less classes for each breakpoint you need and every column will be the same width.
+Utilize breakpoint-specific column classes for easy column sizing without an explicit numbered class like `.col-sm-6`.

 ### Equal-width

 For example, here are two grid layouts that apply to every device and viewport, from `xs` to `xl`.
+Add any number of unit-less classes for each breakpoint you need and every column will be the same width.

 <div class="bd-example-row">
 {% example html %}